Marble Arch

+In the 1840s, with a growing family and entourage, Queen Victoria sought to expand Buckingham Palace.
+A front range was proposed, which would include the site of the Arch.
+In 1851, on the initiative of architect and urban planner Decimus Burton, a former pupil of John Nash, the arch was relocated to its current site, near the northeast corner of Hyde Park.

 The arch gives its name to the area surrounding it, particularly the southern portion of Edgware Road and also to the underground station.
-The arch is not part of the Royal Parks and is maintained by Westminster City Council.
+The arch is no longer part of the Royal Parks and is maintained by Westminster City Council.